 The effects of buprenorphine/naloxone on the fetus when used in pregnant women are unknown.
 Buprenorphine/naloxone did not appear to cause structural abnormalities during animal studies.
 There was evidence of obstructed labor, fetal death, neonatal death, and developmental delays in animal studies.
 These results cannot be applied to humans.
 Buprenorphine without naloxone did not show an increased risk of major structural abnormalities when studied in pregnant women.
 Opioid withdrawal symptoms may occur in newborn infants of women who were taking buprenorphine (without naloxone) during pregnancy.
 There have been reports of poor feeding, diarrhea, irritability, tremor, trouble breathing, low heart rate, rigidity, and seizure in infants exposed to buprenorphine.

-Methadone is the treatment of choice for pregnant women needing medication for opioid dependence.
-In some situations, providers may recommend buprenorphine without naloxone (Subutex) instead of buprenorphine/naloxone (Suboxone) for pregnant women.
+Methadone is better studied for pregnant women needing medication for opioid dependence.
+Buprenorphine without naloxone is a reasonable alternative to methadone for pregnant women.
 Buprenorphine/naloxone should only be used in pregnancy if the benefits outweigh the risk to the fetus.

 Regarding breast-feeding, caution is advised since buprenorphine does pass into breast milk.
 Small studies of buprenorphine use in breastfeeding women did not show adverse events in breastfed infants.
 There is no data on buprenorphine/naloxone in breastfeeding.
 Nursing mothers who are taking buprenorphine/naloxone should monitor their infants for signs of increased drowsiness or trouble breathing.

 What should I discuss with my healthcare provider before taking buprenorphine/naloxone?